Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 for developing cycle-accurate hardware accelerators.
 While memory is critical to many hardware accelerator design and delicate memory access is required for the sake of performance as well as other design trade-offs,there are few open source cycle-accurate DDR models immediately available for SystemC.
 Myoungsoo \[6\] developed a SystemC interface on top of DRAMSim2 which has limited DDR models supported.
-Ramulator is ralative new, and it  a fast and cycle-accurate DRAM simulator \[1\] that supports a wide array of commercial, as well as academic, DRAM standards:
+Ramulator is ralative new and it is a fast and cycle-accurate DRAM simulator \[1\] that supports a wide array of commercial, as well as academic, DRAM standards: